Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Analyzing the Semirings

-In the following, we will exclude certain ranges that the $\alpha$ and $z$ parameters may be in by providing counterexamples to the monotonicity property.
-Some calculations will apply to both $V_{\rm m.r.}$ and $V_{\rm e.o.}$, and some to only the former, which is a larger set.
-We will extensively use the following facts established in \cite{farooq2024,verhagen2024} when we evaluate $\Phi$ on a commuting pair, i.e.,\ a pair $(A,B)$ such as in \eqref{eq:Vpair2} where the component spaces $\hil_i\simeq\C$: When $\mb K=\R_+^{\rm op}$, there is $\alpha\in[0,1]$ such that
+In the next part of the proof, we will first exclude certain ranges that the $\alpha$ and $z$ parameters may be in by providing counterexamples to the monotonicity property of homomorphisms.
+Similarly, we will use monotonicity to show that there are no non-zero monotone derivations.
+Finally, we prove that the homomorphisms that remain are in fact monotone.